ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 You should round the result to the lowest [absolute number](https://en.wikipedia.org/wiki/Absolute_value).
 It means discarding all decimal places.

-Calculation of the incomplete quotient for finding the modulo depends on the signs of `a` and `b`.
+Calculating the incomplete quotient for finding the modulo depends on the signs of `a` and `b`.
 If the signs are the same, the formula for the quotient stays the same:
 {line-numbers: false}
 ```
 q = a / b
 ```

-If the signs differ, here is another formula:
+If the signs differ, you should use another formula:
 {line-numbers: false}
 ```
 q = (a / b) + 1
 ```

-In both cases, you should round the result to the lowest absolute number.
+You should round the result to the lowest absolute number in both cases.

-When one speaks of the remainder of division `r`, he usually assumes that both the divisor a and the divisor b are positive.
-That is why reference books often mention the following condition for `r`:
+When somebody talks about the division remainder `r`, he usually assumes that both the dividend `a` and divisor `b` are positive.
+That is why programming books often mention the following condition for `r`:
 {line-numbers: false}
 ```
 0 ≤ r < |b|
 ```

 However, you can get a negative remainder when dividing numbers with different signs.
 Remember a simple rule: the `r` remainder always has the same sign as the `a` dividend.
-If the signs of `r` and `a` differ, you have found the modulo but not the reminder.
+If the signs of `r` and `a` differ, you have found the modulo but not the division remainder.

 Always keep in mind the difference between the remainder and the modulo.
 Some programming languages calculate the remainder in the % operator, while others calculate it in the `modulo` operator.
 It leads to confusion.